brunoruviaro/Il-Bianco-e-Dolce-Cigno/README.md

 ![setup](https://github.com/brunoruviaro/Il-Bianco-e-Dolce-Cigno/blob/gh-pages/images/il-bianco-set-up-diagram.png)

-### MIDI mappings
+## MIDI keyboard
 You need a standard MIDI keyboard with at least two octaves available, and with a couple of faders or knobs.

-#### Midi notes (piano keyboard)
+### Midinote mapping (piano keyboard)
 The piece uses midinotes between 48 (C3) and 66 (F#4) to trigger loop recording and playback.
 MIDI notes between 67 and 72 can be used for silent MIDI testing just before performance.

 ![midimapping](https://github.com/brunoruviaro/Il-Bianco-e-Dolce-Cigno/blob/gh-pages/images/midinote-mappings.png)

-#### Volume faders or knobs
+### CC mapping (faders or knobs)
 In addition, your MIDI keyboard should have two knobs or faders available for volume control.

 One of your faders/knobs (called `stereoLoopOutVolume` in the code) will control the playback volume of all playback events except for the aleatoric section starting in m.
 69. The other fader/knob (called `monoLoopOutVolume`) will control the playback volume of the loops in the aleatoric section (mm.
 69-86).
+You will need to find out the CC numbers of the two faders (knobs) you want to use, and make that change in the code as described below.

-#### MIDI Tracer
+### MIDI Tracer
 Use the file Il-Bianco-MIDI-Trace.scd to find out the Continuous Control Number (CC number) of each knob/fader available on your MIDI keyboard.
 Then open the file Il-Bianco-MIDI.scd and change the relevant lines (line numbers 154 and 162) to reflect the CC numbers of the desired knob/faders.
+Save the file, and you are done.

 ## SuperCollider code: technical details